SoraiaBarroso/SoraiaBarroso/README.md

 # 💫 About Me:
 I am a Software Engineering student who is passionate about viedogames and wants to work in one in the future.<br>
-I am also learning Web Dev
+I am also learning Front End

 ## 🌐 Socials: